 Tying it all together

-Both USPAP and IVS standards are intended to nurture public trust.
-If you are familiar with USPAP from your previous work or exposure to business valuations, you should have little difficulty reading or creating an IVS compliant business appraisal.
+Both USPAP and IVS standards aim to nurture public trust.
+If you know the USPAP from your previous work or exposure to business valuations, you should have little difficulty reading or creating an IVS compliant business appraisal.